 Spoliation of Evidence in a Texas Dram Shop Case

-But some bars (many, in fact) react to being sued by “spoliating evidence,” which is a fancy way of saying that they tamper with or destroy evidence that proves their liability or negligence.
-In this article, Texas dram shop attorney, Michael Grossman explains how spoliation of evidence is addressed under Texas law, and how an attorney can keep defendants from spoliating evidence.
+But some bars (many, in fact) react to being sued by tampering with or destroying evidence that might prove their liability or negligence.
+In this article, Texas dram shop attorney, Michael Grossman explains how spoliation of evidence is addressed under Texas law, and how an attorney can keep defendants from destroying or failing to preserve evidence.

 Questions Answered on This Page: